top of page

 Symptoms of a Canker Sore in the Throat

-Canker sores in the throat can cause pain and make it hard to eat, drink, or talk.
-Some of the symptoms are:
+Canker sores in the throat can be painful and make it hard to eat, drink, or talk.
+Some common symptoms include:

 Pain or Soreness